 MOLINA HEALTHCARE, INC.

-The Finance Committee’s purposes shall include, but not be limited to:
+The purposes of the Finance Committee (the “Committee”) shall include, but not be limited to:

 - Reviewing, assessing, and approving certain agreements, documents, filings, and actions related to, executed in connection with, or deemed by the Committee to be necessary or advisable in connection with the foregoing.